park-bench/parkbench-common/README.md

-# confighelper
+# parkbench-common

-_confighelper_ is a library to help parse Parkbench configuration files.
-Configuration files are assumed to be in the format defined by the ConfigParser Python module.
+_parkbench-common_ is a package of helper modules for Parkbench projects.
 This library is **not** a general purpose library and is only intended for use by the Parkbench project.

-confighelper is licensed under the GNU GPLv3.
+parkbench-common is licensed under the GNU GPLv3.

 This is software is still in _beta_ and may not be ready for use in a production environment.

 Bug fixes are welcome!

+## Included modules

+### Confighelper
+`Confighelper` is a helper class for `ConfigParser`.
+It includes expanded option validation, and makes some assumptions specific to Parkbench projects.

+### Tmpfs
+`tmpfs` is a very simple module for mounting and checking tmpfs filesystems.

+### Beaconbroadcaster
+`beaconbroadcaster` provides the broadcasting component for beacons, a filesystem-based IPC.

+### Beaconreceiever
+`beaconreceiver` provides the receiving component for beacons, a filesystem-based IPC.

 ## Prerequisites

 Currently, the only supported method for installation of this project is building and installing a Debian package.
 The rest of these instructions make the following assumptions:

-*   Your package is intended to run on Ubuntu 18.04 LTS.
+*   This package is intended to run on Ubuntu 18.04 LTS.
 (Other operating systems may work, but are not supported.)
-*   `debhelper`, dh-python`, `python-all`, and `python-setuptools` are installed on your build server.
+*   `debhelper`, `dh-python`, `python-all`, and `python-setuptools` are installed on your build server.
 *   You are already familiar with using a Linux terminal.
 *   You are familiar with using `git` and GitHub.